 Skip to Content

-Choosing The Right Size Bird House: 5 Mistakes That Chase Birds Away!
-(2025)
+Choosing The Right Size Bird House: Tips for Happy Nesting Birds (2025)

 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-choosing the right size bird houseChoosing the right size bird house depends on the bird species you want to attract.
+choosing the right size bird houseChoosing the right size bird house is all about matching it to the bird species you’re inviting.

 Key Takeaways